Identifiers

 Rules of identifier: 1) an identifier must be unique in a program.

 2) An identifier can contain only alphabets, digits and underscore.
-No any other symbol can be used.
+No

 3) The identifier must begin with a letter or an underscore.